1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ***Already installed sensors which belong to the heating system (e.g. sensors for a warm water tank or a heating buffer tank) are always more important than any sensor for your home automation system!
 The given installation of your existent heating system should never be adversely affected by any optional installed DS18B20 sensor!***

 ***Construction plan:***
 If you want to set up an installation with more than one sensor and the common capsuled sensors with 1m or 3m cable length, you can build a little 'distribution box'.
 For this, you can solder the connection wires of the sensors and the belonging capacitors in line onto a circuit board.
 If you use screw terminals instead of soldering the sensors straight to the board, you can easily add or exchange sensors later.
 At the 'beginning' of this board, you connect the cable which leads to the adapter/Arduino.
-The following pictures show two of these little 'distribution boxes' I built - they work perfectly.
+The following pictures show two of these little 'distribution boxes' I made - they work perfectly.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/Verteiler_klein.jpg">